MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/install-app-guard.md

 ## Performance optimizations for Application Guard

 Application Guard for Office uses a virtualized container to isolate untrusted documents away from the system.
-The process of creating the container and setting up Application Guard container to open Office documents has a performance overhead that can negatively impact a user’s experience as they open an  untrusted document.
+The process of creating A container and setting up the Application Guard container to open Office documents has a performance overhead that can negatively impact a user’s experience as they open an  untrusted document.
 This section provides an overview of the performance optimization to help administrators diagnose reports from users related to performance of Office or the overall system when Application Guard for Office is enabled.

-To provide users with a performant file open experience, Application Guard for Office uses logic to pre-create a container for users when the following heuristic is met on a system: A user has opened a file in either Protected View or Application Guard in the past 28 days.
+To provide users with the expected file opening experience, Application Guard for Office uses logic to pre-create a container for users when the following heuristic is met on a system: A user has opened a file in either Protected View or Application Guard in the past 28 days.

 When this heuristic is met, Office will pre-create an Application Guard container for the user after they log in to Windows.
 When this pre-create operation is in progress, the system may experience slow performance which will resolve soon as the operation completes.

 >[!NOTE]
 >The hints needed for the heuristic used to pre-create the container is created by Office applications as a user uses these applications.
-In a case where a user installs Office on a new system on which Application Guard is enabled, Office will not pre-create the container until after the first time a user opens an untrusted document on this system.
+If a user installs Office on a new system where Application Guard is enabled, Office will not pre-create the container until after the first time a user opens an untrusted document on this system.
 The user will observe that this first file takes longer to open in Application Guard.

 ## Known issue in preview